imdhemy/google-play-billing/README.md

 ```

 ### Get the consumption state of a product
-To check the the purchase and consumption status of an inapp item, use the same steps used to acknowledge a product
+To check the purchase and consumption status of an inapp item, use the same steps used to acknowledge a product
-, but trigger the get method() not the acknowledge one.
+, but trigger the `get()` method not the acknowledge one.

 ```php
 use Imdhemy\GooglePlay\ClientFactory;